albrow/vdom/README.md

 Browser Compatibility
 ---------------------

-vdom is tested with and works with the latest versions of Chrome, Safari, Firefox, and Internet Explorer.
-For windows systems, vdom works only with IE10+.
-This is because gopherjs uses typed arrays, which are not supported by older versions of Internet Explorer.
+vdom has been tested and works with IE9+ and the latest versions of Chrome, Safari, and Firefox.

+Javascript code generated with gopherjs uses typed arrays, so in order to work with IE9, you will need a polyfill.
+There is one in karma/js/support/polyfill/typedarray.js which is used for the karma tests.

 Installing